tongrhj/code-shifu/README.md

 [![Stories in Ready](https://badge.waffle.io/tongrhj/code-shifu.png?label=ready&title=Ready)](https://waffle.io/tongrhj/code-shifu)

-A meteor web app to empower hesitant Singaporeans to pick up coding by providing them with a comprehensive directory of programming Tutors (Code Shifus) that they can consult.
+A meteor web app to empower programmers to hone their skills by providing them with a comprehensive directory of programming tutors (Code Shifus) that they can consult.

 Comprises:
 1. **A directory of Code Shifus**: search by name or programming language/ skill
-2. **Customizeable Shifu Profiles**: each tutor has a customizeable tutor profile where they list their programming expertise, suggested rates, and a brief 'About Me'
+1. **Customizeable Shifu Profiles**: each tutor has a customizeable tutor profile where they list their programming expertise, suggested rates, and a brief 'About Me'

 ## Project Approach
 1. Storing and retrieving user account information from MongoDB database